 “Enough talk you two.
 Begin!”

 “Asiran!
 Notis valian shis-!”
 Shesal voiced her incantation out loud, while at the same time, prim was silently muttering hers.

 Suddenly Shesal’s incantation stopped and she started twitching.
-She dropped down on the ground and started writhing and convulsing, trying to break free of the binding.
-Within moments the movement stopped as she had given up.
+She dropped down on the ground and began writhing and convulsing, trying to break free of the binding.
+A couple seconds later, the movement stopped.
+She had given up.